SulmanK/reddit_ai_pulse_local_public/README.md

 - Analyzes sentiment using RoBERTa
 - Generates insights using Google's Gemini
 - Provides monitoring through Prometheus & Grafana
+- Provides a web application to visualize the data

 ## Architecture